PPO in the Fisher-Rao geometry: Introduction

 There is a rich body of recent work on the convergence properties of policy optimization algorithms.
-Several studies have established global convergence or local linear convergence under certain assumptions.
-For example, \cite{agarwal} proved convergence and optimality of policy gradient methods in tabular MDPs, highlighting the role of regularization and exploration in obtaining global guarantees.
-In \cite{mei20b} it was shown that policy gradient descent for softmax parametrized policies achieves linear convergence in the tabular setting by exploiting a non-uniform \L ojasiewicz inequality and smoothness of the objective.
-These results align with the intuition that strong concavity and smoothness are needed for fast convergence.
-Despite this progress, unregularized objectives like PPO have resisted comprehensive analysis due to the lack of concavity and smoothness.
-Our work contributes to this by showing that one can recover concavity and smoothness relatively to a suitable distance without explicit regularization of the objective.
+For example, \cite{agarwal} proved convergence and optimality of PG methods in tabular MDPs, highlighting the role of regularization and exploration in obtaining global guarantees.
+They also studied unregularized NPG with softmax parameterization and compatible function approximation, establishing an $\mathcal{O}(1/\sqrt{n})$ convergence rate up to the compatible function approximation error.
+We show that FR--PPO improves the convergence rate in this context from $\mathcal{O}(1/\sqrt{n})$ to $\mathcal{O}(1/n)$. \cite{mei20b} showed that vanilla policy gradient descent for softmax parametrized policies achieves linear convergence in the tabular setting by exploiting a non-uniform \L ojasiewicz inequality and smoothness of the objective.

+Despite this progress, unregularized objectives like PPO have resisted comprehensive analysis due to the lack of smoothness.
+Our work contributes to this by showing that one can recover smoothness relative to a suitable distance without explicit regularization of the objective.
+The $\operatorname{FR}^2$ penalty in FR--PPO does not come from introducing an external or ad-hoc regularizer into the value function, as is common in prior works (e.g., \cite{mei20b,kerimkulov2024fisherraogradientflowentropyregularised}, which add a KL term directly to the value function).
+Instead, it arises naturally from deriving a lower bound on the difference between the unregularized value function evaluated at two different policies.

+A further key distinction between FR--PPO and the approaches of \cite{agarwal,mei20b} lies in the update mechanism.
+In \cite{mei20b}, the policy parameters are updated via gradient ascent on the value function (i.e., the vanilla policy gradient).
+When combined with function approximation, such updates may induce large or unstable shifts in the policy, since the step is only small in parameter space and not necessarily in policy space.
+In contrast, FR--PPO incorporates the Fisher--Rao penalty, which explicitly constrains the ratio between successive policies.
+This encourages updates to remain close in policy space, thereby improving stability.